Request a Call

 Regardless of which project management methodology you choose, you can use the above-mentioned project management KPIs.
 But of course, none of this matters if the data are not collected and analyzed.
 The problem may arise from the fact that development teams may believe that actually getting the work done is more important than measuring progress.
 In this case, it’s better to have an experienced PM to handle issues.

-Agile Metrics to Measure Project Progress & Optimize Delivery
+Agile Metrics to Measure Project Progress and Optimize Delivery

 Velocity

-This displays the amount of work accomplished in a sprint.
-This helps estimate what part of work the team can perform in future sprints.
-A more accurate match between commitments and costs is seen when the speed is tracked over a long period of time.
+Velocity measures how many story points a team completed over the past few sprints.
+This helps estimate what part of the work the team can perform in future sprints.
+A more accurate match between commitments and costs is seen when the speed is tracked over a long time.

 This indicator is individual and different for each team.
 Trying to artificially increase speed can undermine trust and decrease transparency between teams and management.